MNlegion/PastorRepo/README.md

 ---

-Thank you for using our MERN stack social application!
+Thank you for using my MERN stack social application!
 If you have any questions or encounter any issues, please don't hesitate to reach out to us.
 Happy coding!